GT-RAIL/task_sim/README.md

 # task-sim
-Basic simulation for robot manipulation tasks
+Basic simulation for robot manipulation tasks.

+We also include supporting code for training and evaluating demonstration-guided relation-based AMDP task learning, as published in Humanoids 2018 (publication forthcoming).
+For details on where this code sits and how to run it, please skip to the [AMDP Training and Evaluation](#amdp-training-and-evaluation) section below.

 ## Adding a new action selector
 1. Implement an action selection service on the topic `/table_sim/select_action` of type SelectAction (takes a State and returns an Action)